dispersionlab/gitshow3/reflections.md

 The motif at round 15s is repeated with small changes throughout the piece; the pitch gradually increases, and the rate at which the noise changes channels from left to right also increases.
 The piece ends abruptly after a sustained low note.

 The recording fades in with clicks/pops over 8s.

+**Performing the Score:**
+I managed to find the motif fairly easily.
+I think the patch is pretty simple except the fact that it's using the Turing Machine module.
+The machine is a mystery to me.